marco-looy/pega-dx-mcp/mcp-tests/usage/services/ping-pega-service.md

 # ping-pega-service End User Usage

 ## Overview
-This document shows how end users can invoke the ping-pega-service tool to test Pega Platform connectivity.
+This document shows how end users can invoke the ping-pega-service tool to test Pega Infinity connectivity.

 ## Use Case 1: Basic Connectivity Test

 ### Context
-Test if your Pega MCP server can connect to the Pega Platform and authenticate properly.
+Test if your Pega MCP server can connect to the Pega Infinity server and authenticate properly.

 ### How to Invoke
 In Claude Desktop or any MCP-compatible client, use this request:

 ```
-Please use the ping_pega_service tool to test connectivity to our Pega Platform.
+Please use the ping_pega_service tool to test connectivity to the Pega Infinity server.
 ```

 ### Expected Response